monikaando/GoJS_graph/README.md

 - I build undo and redo functionality (ctrl+z and ctrl+y) to be able to go back and forward if we will change the diagram.
 - I added the context menu (showig by right click on modules or links).
 I can change the font size of module (2x bigger) and link(2xsmaller).
 I created two functions (one for nodes, one for links wich are seting new font size after a click in a button in the context menu.
 To undo this I can use functionality from point 11.
 I stuck here for the first time becasue I forgot to bind the font ( new go.Binding("font", "font") ).
 But after a while of struggling and googling around I finally discovered my mistake.
-- I created icons Saved and Saving above the diagram.
+- I created icons Saved and Saving (font awesome classes) above the diagram.
 When I make a change, icon Saved is changing for Saving for 5 seconds and after this time the icon Saved is visible again.
 I built this by using a dom manipulation and "isTransactionFinished" GoJS functionality.
 The Saving icon is on the beginning as well becasue the diagram is loading for the first time and it is considered as a change.
 - In the end I added diagram's instruction to make the application more understandable for every user.